- What is radiation therapy? When is it used?

 What is radiation therapy?
 When is it used?

 Radiation can be given alone or used with other treatments, such as surgery or chemotherapy.
-In fact, certain drugs are known to be radiosensitizers.
-This means they can actually make the cancer cells more sensitive to radiation, which allows the radiation to better kill cancer cells.
+In fact, certain drugs are known to be radiosensitizers (RAY-dee-oh-SENS-it-tie-zers).
+This means they can actually make the cancer cells more sensitive to radiation, which helps the radiation to better kill cancer cells.

 There are also different ways to give radiation.
 Sometimes a patient gets more than one type of radiation treatment for the same cancer.